 As Unclaimed Territory enters the battlefield, choose a creature type.

-: Add one mana of any color to your mana pool.
+: Gain one mana of any colour.
 Spend this mana only to cast a creature spell of the chosen type.

 Printings View all